 JB: I got my first issue of National Geographic when I was five, and I’ve been committed to that magazine forever, with its problems, with its pluses.
 I saw an image in National Geographic, probably, ten years ago now, you know it was a long time ago.
 It was this incredibly gorgeous image inside an active volcano in Indonesia.
 And it stuck in my brain, which is kind of my barometer.
 If something stays there long enough, then I finally give into it and say, okay, I have to go and explore this and figure out why it’s still there.
-In the case of this volcano, the Ijen volcano in the East Java region of Indonesia, there are men in there, mining sulfur inside an active volcano.
-It’s this weird combination of the most horrific thing I have ever seen, the most exploitive, horrific thing I’ve ever seen in my life, and yet this indescribable beauty of the region.
+In the East Java region of Indonesia, there are men mining sulfur inside the active Ijen Volcano.
+It’s this weird combination of the most horrific and exploitive thing I have ever seen in my life, and yet there’s this indescribable beauty of the region.

 CB: In the volcano, you followed a laborer, and I’m wondering how you found poetry in labor within a toxic environment like that?